-Marking the work of students with Dyslexia and students who are deaf/hard of hearing -Even with the provision of additional supports in examinations/assessment, students who are deaf or hard of hearing, or who present with a specific learning difficulty, may not demonstrate their full potential in an examination.
+Marking the work of students with Dyslexia and students who are deaf/hard of hearing - Even with the provision of additional supports in examinations/assessment, students who are deaf or hard of hearing, or who present with a specific learning difficulty, may not demonstrate their full potential in an examination.

-The University Council (CL/14-15/205, June 2015)approved a policy with guidelines on marking the work of students with dyslexia and students who are deaf/hard of hearing as part of the University Guidelines for students and staff on the modification of examination and assessment arrangements for students with disabilities.
+The University Council (CL/14-15/205, June 2015) approved a policy with guidelines on marking the work of students with dyslexia and students who are deaf/hard of hearing as part of the University Guidelines for students and staff on the modification of examination and assessment arrangements for students with disabilities.

-Specific marking guidelines provide examiners with a framework for marking the scripts of such candidates.
+Trinity Inclusive Marking Guidelines provide examiners with a framework for marking the scripts of such candidates.

 Course material in alternative formats - Some students with visual impairments may require course material in alternative formats such as Braille, large print, or electronic format.
 In order to comply with the Disability Act 2005 (Provision of Accessible Information), it is important that Schools ensure that reading lists are available in advance to ensure that books can be sourced from publishers in an appropriate format.
 Schools also have an anticipatory duty under the legislation to ensure that they consider the needs of students with disabilities when preparing course material.
-Further advice on alternative formats can be obtained from the Trinity Inclusive Curriculum guidelines of accessible information or by speaking to a Disability Service staff member.
+Further advice on alternative formats can be obtained from the Inclusive Learning guidance available on the Disability Service website or by speaking to a Disability Service staff member.

-11.4 Standard Reasonable Accommodations - Research Students
+12.4 Standard Reasonable Accommodations - Research Students